Dr Ilona Pikkanen

 Phone: +358 (0)40 7618614

 - historical fiction

 - history of historiography

 Ilona Pikkanen is project manager of SKS's research department.
 Her doctoral thesis (2013) dealt with historiographical narratology, and presented a close textual reading of the narratives and strategies of Eliel Aspelin-Haapkylä’s paradigmatic book on the history of the Finnish theatre (I-IV, 1906-1910).
-At present Pikkanen is studying medieval and early modern popular uprisings in Nordic (Danish, Finnish and Swedish) 19th-century cultural memory as part of her post doctoral project in the Finnish Centre of Excellence in Historical Studies (University of Tampere).
+At present Pikkanen is studying transtemporal history culture of medieval and early modern popular uprisings in Finland and Sweden from c.
+1600 to c.
+1900.
 Pikkanen is also one of the editors of Romantik.
 Journal for the Study of Romanticisms (University of Aarhus).

 - Theatrical Societies: Finland.
 Encyclopedia of Romantic Nationalism in Europe, ed.
-Joep Leerssen (electronic version; Amsterdam: Study Platform on Interlocking Nationalisms, www.romanticnationalism.net (2016)
+Joep Leerssen, 2017 (electronic version; Amsterdam: Study Platform on Interlocking Nationalisms, www.romanticnationalism.net (2016)

 - Linda Kaljundi, Eneken Laanes, Ilona Pikkanen (eds.): Novels, Histories, Novel Nations: Historical Fiction and Cultural Memory in Finland and Estonia.
 Studia Fennica Historica 19.
 Helsinki: Finnish Literature Society, 2015.
 (340 pp.)

 - Historiographical Narratology: A Narrativist Close Reading of a Cultural History of the Early Twentieth Century.
 In New Approaches to Narrative.
 Ed.
 Vera Nünning.
 Trier: WVT, 2013, p.
 223-236.